frdel/agent-zero/prompts/agent.tools.md

 }
 ~~~

 2. 1.
-Wait for terminal and check output with long running scripts
+Wait for terminal and check output with long-running scripts
 ~~~json
 {
     "thoughts": [